 You just search for your domain and see if the .com is available.
 This is where it may take you a few tries to find a domain that IS available that is close to the name you want.

 When you find it, grab and move forward!

 Once you have a domain name, you will need to sign up for hosting.What in the world is ‘hosting’?
 Well think of it this way.
 Your website’s data and photos need to be stored somewhere on the internet.

 I highly recommend using Siteground as your website host.
 They have fantastic customer service support, very affordable rates, and even offer FREE hosting transfer support.

 I really like that Siteground has 3 hosting options for all types of websites.

-If you are are just starting out or have a smaller blog already, you will get by great with the StartUp Plan at $3.95 per month.
-This is what I use and it's been fantastic.
+If you are just starting out or have a smaller blog already, you will get by great with the StartUp Plan at $3.95 per month.
+This is what I use and it’s been fantastic.

-Or, if you are finding that you already get 25,000-75,000 monthly visits to your website, than the GrowBig plan at $5.95 per month is a fantastic option because it offers Super Caching to help your website move even faster.
+Or, if you are finding that you already get 25,000-75,000 monthly visits to your website, then the GrowBig plan at $5.95 per month is a fantastic option because it offers Super Caching to help your website move even faster.

 Honestly, if think you will EVER want to take your blog seriously, then please begin by using WordPress as your platform.
 Not Blogspot, Weebly, or Blogger.

 It is the most popular platform used online for bloggers.
 Once you have it installed, you can use Google Analytics, install your own plugins, and eventually add in advertisements or affiliates and have your own control over your website.